-Used with other medicines to treat human immunodeficiency virus (HIV) infection.
+Treats human immunodeficiency virus (HIV) infection.
 HIV causes acquired immune deficiency syndrome (AIDS).
-Etravirine does not cure HIV or AIDS, but it may slow the worsening of the disease.
-This medicine is usually given to patients who have received HIV treatment in the past.
+Etravirine does not cure HIV or AIDS, but it may slow the progress of the disease.

 There may be other brand names for this medicine.